A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Gradient Approximations and Sampling

-Using the results of Lemma \ref{eq:BSG var bound}, we can bound the quantity $\| g(x) - \nabla F(x) \|$ in \eqref{eq:2terms_sphere}, with probability $1-\delta$, using Chebyshev's inequality, just as we did in the case of GSG.
-However, ball smoothed gradient approach has a significant advantage over Gaussian smoothing in that it allows the use of Bernstein's inequality \cite{tripuraneni2017stochastic} instead of Chebychev's and the resulting bound on $N$ has a significantly improved dependence on $\delta$.
+Using the results of Lemma \ref{lem:BSG var bound}, we can bound the quantity $\| g(x) - \nabla F(x) \|$ in \eqref{eq:2terms_sphere}, with probability $1-\delta$, using Chebyshev's inequality, just as we did in the case of GSG.
+However, ball smoothed gradient approach has a significant advantage over Gaussian smoothing in that it allows the use of Bernstein's inequality \cite[Theorem 6.1.1]{tropp2015introduction} instead of Chebychev's and the resulting bound on $N$ has a significantly improved dependence on the probability $\delta$.

 Bernstein's inequality applies here because, unlike GSG (and cGSG), BSG (and cBSG) enjoys a deterministic bound on the error term $n \frac{f(x+\sigma {u}) - f(x)}{\sigma} {u} - F(x)$; see proof of Lemma \ref{lem:prob_bnd_sphere_smoothed_bern}.

 \begin{lemma} Let $F$ be a ball smoothed approximation of $f$ \eqref{eq:Fball}.
 Under Assumption \ref{assum:lip_cont}, if $g(x)$ is calculated via \eqref{eq:BSG} with sample size

 then, for all $x \in \mathbb{R}^n$, $\|g(x) - \nabla F(x)\| \le r$ holds with probability at least $1 - \delta$, for any $r>0$ and $0< \delta <1$.